guardian/prbuilds/README.md

 2. The Lambda publishes the message from GitHub into an SQS Queue
 3. EC2 worker instances running the Trousers service recieve the messages from the SQS Queue
 4. Trousers runs an Ansible play to build, run and test the code associated with the PR

+cloudformation files are provided if you want to run your own stack

 ## Integrating a webapp with PRBuilds